Loading…

 Level: Basic

-Inclusion in clinical trials is a widely discussed topic, but have you considered how inclusion in career journeys influences decision making within regulatory bodies?
-Join us to hear from our panel about the impact of their varied career paths.
+Regulatory decisions are often a widely discussed topic, but have you considered how a breadth of experience in the career journeys of regulators positively influences decision making within regulatory bodies?
+Join us to hear from our panel about the impact of their varied career paths in the critical work that they do.
+This is your opportunity to hear directly from regulators from the UK, Canada & Brazil about what they do, how they got there and what they have experienced and learnt along the way!

 Learning Objectives

-Recognize how inclusion within regulators supports medicines development for patients and society; Identify how skills developed in one sector (e.g., industry, academia, healthcare) can contribute to the skills needed in another (e.g., regulators); Examine how inclusion in recruitment and career pathways supports inclusion in decision making in medicines development.
+Recognize how breadth of experience within regulators supports medicines development for patients and society; Identify how skills developed in one sector (e.g., industry, academia, healthcare) can contribute to the skills needed in another (e.g., regulators).

 Chair